ChrisVeigl/ESP32Sound/README.md

 After including *sounds.h* into your sketch, you can use *playFX(sound1)*, *playFX(sound2)*, ...

 ### Implementation infos
 The current version of the library uses a timer ISR (called with sampling rate) for feeding the sound-samples into the DAC of the ODROID-GO.
-A dedicated task refills the play buffer with sound data from the SD card.
-The play buffer is spilt in two parts, so that the timer ISR reads from the part which is not currently refilled.
-This enables a continuous playback without breaks / pops.
+A dedicated task refills the play queue with sound data from the SD card.
+The soundfile is read in chunks of 512 values.
+This enables a continuous playback without breaks / pops even if concurrent LCD traffic is ongoing.
+(Please use a small delay(10) in the main loop to provide sufficient SPI bandwith for sound transfers in case of heavy LCD action ...)

 Future improvements might use DMA/I2S to increase performance.

 This code is released under GPLv3 license.